joonhoswe/joonhoswe/README.md

 ## 💫 About Me:
 - 🎓 I'm a junior pursuing a B.S. in Information Systems and Computer Science at Carnegie Mellon University! <br/>
 - 🧑🏻‍🏫 Currently, I'm teaching 15-213/513 (Introduction to Computer Systems) to both undergraduate and graduate students.
 I previously taught 17-313 (Foundations of Software Engineering) last spring!
-In high school, while dual enrolled at the Ohio State University, I taught data structures & algorithms, along with Java Object-Oriented Programming. <br/>
+In high school, I taught data structures & algorithms, along with Java Object-Oriented Programming at the Ohio State University. <br/>

 ## 🚀 What I'm Up To: